jtlapp/kysely-code-sync/README.md

 The utility accomplishes this with two development-time commands.
 The first command is `check-synced-code`, which compares blocks of code that you have borrowed from Kysely with the corresponding code in Kysely releases.
 You label the start and end of each of these blocks within your own code, and the tool reports the differences found.
 The command is especially useful for adapting tests.

 The second command is `load-kysely-tests`.
-It downloads selected test files from Kysely releases and modifies them for local use, storing them in a temporary directory.
+It downloads selected test files from Kysely releases and modifies them for local use, storing them in a local directory.
 You have complete control over which test files are downloaded.
 For each file, you can specify which tests are not to be run as part of the local test suite.
-You would normally execute the command before each run of tests, so that you're using the latest possible tests.
+You would normally execute the command only when you want to upgrade the test suite for a newer release of Kysely.

-The utility respects the semantic version of your package's Kysely installation, always referencing the code of the most recent compatible release of Kysely.
+You can have the utility sync against a particular release, or you can have the utility heed the semantic version of your Kysely installation and sync with the most recent compatible release of Kysely.

 ## Installation